 - The expansion of tertiary education is a worldwide trend.
 Between 2009 and 2019, the share of 25-34 year-olds with a tertiary degree increased in all OECD and partner countries.
-In Chile, the share increased by 12 percentage points between 2009 and 2017, higher than the average increase across OECD countries (9 percentage points).
-In 2017, 34% of 25-34 year-olds had a tertiary degree in Chile compared to 45% on average across OECD countries (Figure 2). - From the gender perspective, younger women are more likely than younger men to achieve tertiary education in all OECD countries.
-In Chile, 37% of 25-34 year-old women had a tertiary qualification compared to 30% of their male peers, while on average across OECD countries the shares are 51% of younger women and 39% of younger men.

-- In Chile, the average age of first-time entrants to tertiary education in 2018 was 22 years, the same as the OECD average.
+In Belgium, the share increased by 5 percentage points during this period, lower than the average increase across OECD countries (9 percentage points).
+In 2019, 47% of 25-34 year-olds had a tertiary degree in Belgium compared to 45% on average across OECD countries (Figure 2). - From the gender perspective, younger women are more likely than younger men to achieve tertiary education in all OECD countries.
+In Belgium, 55% of 25-34 year-old women had a tertiary qualification compared to 40% of their male peers, while on average across OECD countries the shares are 51% of younger women and 39% of younger men. - In Belgium, the average age of first-time entrants to tertiary education in 2018 was 19 years, lower than the OECD average of 22 years.
 Structural factors, such as admission procedures, the typical age at which students graduate from upper secondary education, or cultural perceptions of the value of professional or personal experiences outside of education may explain the differences in the average age of entry to tertiary education across countries. - If current entry patterns continue, it is estimated that 49% of young adults will enter tertiary education for the first time in their life before the age of 25 on average across OECD countries (excluding international students).
-In Chile, 71% of young adults will enter tertiary education by that age and most of them will enter at bachelor's or equivalent level. - Short-cycle tertiary programmes are generally designed to be vocationally oriented and represent the second most common route of entry into tertiary education on average across OECD countries, after bachelor's programmes.
-If current entry patterns continue, 30% of adults are expected to enter short-cycle tertiary education before the age of 25 in Chile, compared to 10% on average across OECD countries.
-In Chile, women make up 54% of students in such programmes, compared to 52% on average across OECD countries.
+In Belgium, 62% of young adults will enter tertiary education by that age and most of them will enter at bachelor's or equivalent level.